nagi1999a/obsidian-focus-plugin/README.md

 #### Click Outside
 Clear the focus state by clicking on the blank area at the left or right side of the reading area, which may not work correctly when `Settings > Editor > Readable line length` is turned off.

+### Focus Scope
+This option affects the scope of the focus state.

+#### Only One Block
+Focus only the block you clicked on.

+#### Also the Content
+Focus the block you clicked on and related contents.

+### Content Behavior
+This option affects the behavior when clicking on the content elements, e.g. pure text, callout block, etc.

+#### Only Focus the Element
+Focus only the element you clicked on.

+#### Focus Related Contents
+Focus the element you clicked on and related contents.

 ### Style Settings
 With the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin installed and enabled, you can further customize some visual properties under `Settings > Style Settings > Focus and Highlight`.